 Conclusion: Make Sure Your Team Understands the Working Capital Cycle

 A crucial aspect of running a business is managing when and how money comes and goes from your company’s bank account.
 It isn’t enough to know that you’re making a profit; your revenues may exceed accrued expenses, but it doesn’t account for how long customers take to pay.
 In the meantime, you still need cash to pay your suppliers and employees, service debt, and keep the lights on.

-Ultimately, you should try to shorten the working capital cycle.
-The faster your business converts assets to cash, the sooner that cash is available for use to run and grow your operations.
+Ultimately, it would help if you tried to shorten the working capital cycle.
+The faster your business converts assets to cash, the sooner that funds are available for use to run and grow your operations.

-Small business owners who fall short might turn to business financing options, such as a revolving credit line, cash advance, or business loan to bridge these gaps in cash flow.
-It can be beneficial to have access to additional funds so that you can further grow your business.
+Small business owners who fall short might turn to business financing options, such as a revolving credit line, cash advance, or business loan, to bridge these gaps in cash flow.
+It can be beneficial to receive additional funds to grow your business further.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.